melissamcewen/build-a-bot-workshop/README.md

      * Oh it's just me and my father, Maurice, he's an inventor.
 He wants to give up, he's had so much trouble getting his new contraption to work.
 But I believe in him!
 We also have a horse, Philippe.
 * Well thanks for talking to me, I'm off now, need to put my books in the basket and get to town.
 I hope Gaston isn't there!
 Last time I saw him he took my book and threw it into a puddle.

+#### :tada: **Activity** :tada:

+Let's put our story on notecards so we can organize it.
+Each answer should be on a *red* notecard, and each question should be a on *green* notecard.
+Arrange your notecards to show the pathway of how our chatbot can answer.

 ## Step 3: Create Your First App!
 ### Glitch.com
 Our app already contains the instructions that Node uses to connect to FB.
 It sends FB specially formatted data and also listens for FB to send data back.
 But we need to connect it correctly so FB will trust it.
 We also need to give the application its own page - the page is what people who want to message our bot will message.